History of the nude in art: Vanguardism

 Three Women and a Little Girl Playing in the Water (1907), by Felix Vallotton, Kunstmuseum, Basel.

 Fauvism is considered the first avant-garde movement.
 The Fauves dispensed with perspective, modeling and chiaroscuro, experimenting with color, which is conceived in a subjective and personal way, applying emotional and expressive values, independent of nature.
 Its main representative was Henri Matisse, a disciple of Gustave Moreau, who opened the doors to the independence of color with respect to the subject, organizing space according to color planes and seeking new sensations through the striking effect of violent areas of strident colors.
-Despite his modernizing zeal, Matisse preserved classical elements, such as the nude: in 1898 he began his personal style with Nude at the Window, where he began to apply color in an arbitrary, non-imitative way; the painting recreates a different reality, in which color is autonomous from form.
-In Luxury, Calm and Pleasure (1905) he applied basic colors (red, yellow, blue) and complementary colors (violet, orange, green), arranged by zones and structured by geometric figures.
-With the Blue Nude (1906–1907) he began a simplification of the human form in search of a perfect synthesis of the structure of the body, a process that would obsess him for many years and that would culminate in the Pink Nude (1935).
+Despite his modernizing zeal, Matisse preserved classical elements, such as the nude: in 1898, he began his personal style with Nude at the Window, where he began to apply color in an arbitrary, non-imitative way; the painting recreates a different reality, in which color is autonomous from form.
+In Luxury, Calm and Pleasure (1905), he applied basic colors (red, yellow, blue) and complementary colors (violet, orange, green), arranged by zones and structured by geometric figures.
+With the Blue Nude (1906–1907) he began a simplification of the human form in search of a perfect synthesis of the structure of the body; this process that would obsess him for many years and that would culminate in the Pink Nude (1935).
 In The Luxury (1907) he focused on the human figure, with a triangular composition and arbitrary colors, emphasizing the movement of the figure, and with schematic faces.
-Luxury II (1907) is a second, more precise version, with pure and flat spots of color, highlighting the flesh of a salmon pink, which would be typical of Matisse.
+Luxury II (1907) is a second, more precise version, with pure, flat spots of color, highlighting the flesh of salmon pink, which would be typical of Matisse.
 Bathers with a Turtle (1908) has an austere, abstract background of colored stripes, creating space by the distinction of colors.
 Nude, Black and Gold (1908) is influenced by black-African carvings, with a tone close to wood and almond-shaped eyes.
 The Dance (1910) is a study of the human figure in movement, with an exaggerated schematism and great austerity of color, reduced to red and blue—he made two large murals on The Dance, one in Moscow (1910) and another in Philadelphia (1931).
 Odalisque in Red (1924) is influenced by Modigliani, softened with a certain Renaissance air.
-In Figure on an Ornamental Background (1925) he recovered Moreau's influence, with great decorativism and horror vacui.
-In Pink Nude (1935) the influence of Mondrian is perceived, with abstractizing figures and a gridded background, in black and white.
+In Figure on an Ornamental Background (1925), he recovered Moreau's influence, with great decorativism and horror vacui.
+In Pink Nude (1935), the influence of Mondrian is evident, with abstract figures and a gridded background rendered in black and white.
 Other works of his are: The Joy of Life (1906), Standing Nude (1907), Game of Bowls (1908), Two Black Women (1908), Still Life with Dance (1909), Nude in Sunlit Landscape (1909), Red Fish and Sculpture (1911), Nude Spanish Carpet (1919), The Hindu Pose (1923), Nude with Blue Cushion (1924), Odalisque with Red Pants (1924–1925), Sleeping Nude on Red Background (1926), Reclining Nude (1935), A Nude Lying on Her Back (1944), etc.